itsjahid01/assignment-2/README.md

 Getting Started

 1. Clone the Repository
-   bash
    git clone https://github.com/your-username/ecommerce-api.git
    cd ecommerce-api
 2. Install Dependencies
-   bash
    npm install
 3. Set Up Environment Variables
    Create a .env file in the root directory and add the following environment variables:

-env
-Copy code
 PORT=5000
 MONGO_URI=mongodb://localhost:27017/ecommerce
-Replace mongodb://localhost:27017/ecommerce with your MongoDB connection string if you are using a cloud instance.

 4. Compile TypeScript
-   bash
-   Copy code
    npx tsc
 5. Start the Application
-   bash
-   Copy code
    node dist/server.js
-   The server should now be running on the port specified in the .env file (default is 5000).

 API Endpoints
 Product Management